dewski/cmd-enter/README.md

 ## Contributing

-Contributing is easy.
-Say reddit.com is giving you issues, just create a reddit.js.com file and add your fix. jQuery is available from dotjs regardless if the target site has it or not.
+Say for example reddit.com is giving you issues and you want to use cmd-enter to submit comments, just create a reddit.js.com file and add the JavaScript required to submit comments (example below). jQuery is available from dotjs regardless if the target site has it or not.

 Here is an example file: